 The new "Vigadó" was opened in January, 1900, and the first occasion was a carnival ball.
 The lavish opening ceremony included a charity raffle, and it was attended by both the Buda and Pest aristocracy.
 Later the ball-room was converted into a 306-seat auditorium.

-While the WW II. the building was seriously damaged and the former design and layout had not been taken into account during the consequent restoration works, which meant a considerably less impressive and less suitable appearance.
-Nowadays the theater hall is the home of the Hungarian State Folk Ensemble, who perform here more than 120 times per year.
+During the WW II. the building was seriously damaged and the former design and layout had not been taken into account during the consequent restoration works, which meant a considerably less impressive and less suitable appearance.
+Nowadays the theater hall is the home of the Hungarian State Folk Ensemble, that gives a performance here more than 120 times per year.
 Today, the building has more functions: not only the Hungarian Institute for Culture and Arts but Hungarian Heritage House also can be found here.

 A building-less company of the National Theater wanted to move into the former ’Vigadó’ in 1997, but the idea was finally rejected together with the plan of building a huge underground parking area.